ncatlab/nlab-content/pages/2/8/3/8/8382/content.md

 [[Charles Peirce]], the originator of the term, illustrated the differences between [[deductive reasoning|deduction]], [[inductive reasoning|induction]], and abduction by the following example.

 * **Deduction**
-: All beans in that bag are white.
+  * All beans in that bag are white.
-: These beans are from that bag.
+  * These beans are from that bag.
-: Therefore, these beans are white.
+  * Therefore, these beans are white.

 * **Induction**
-: These beans are from that bag.
+  * These beans are from that bag.
-: These beans are white.
+  * These beans are white.
-: Therefore, all beans in that bag are white.
+  * Therefore, all beans in that bag are white.

 * **Abduction**
-: These beans are white.
+  * These beans are white.
-: All beans in that bag are white.
+  * All beans in that bag are white.
-: Therefore, these beans are from that bag.
+  * Therefore, these beans are from that bag.

-It is not completely clear what Peirce meant by abduction.
+It is not completely clear what Peirce meant by abduction, which he also termed *retroduction*.
 Clearly the inference cannot be to just any explanation, e.g., there might have been many other bags full of white beans.
-But before we decide what constitutes the **best** explanation, we had been inquire into the nature of explanation itself.
+But before we decide what constitutes a **best** explanation, we had been inquire into the nature of explanation itself.

 There is an extensive literature about explanation in the Philosophy of Science, for example, ([FourDecades](#FourDecades)).
 Obviously it is not just a matter of devising a statement which has the thing to be explained (explicandum) as a consequence.
 You want it to 'give the reason for' the observation.
 A thorough account of what constitutes the 'reason' for something is notoriously difficult to formulate.
-For some, it's a matter of subsuming the observation under a general covering law, while for others, it's a matter of giving a causal or mechanistic story with the observation as the outcome.
+For some, it is a matter of subsuming the observation under a general covering law, while for others, it is a matter of giving a causal or mechanistic story with the observation as the outcome.
 Note also that there is a growing literature now on the concept of 'explanatory proofs' in mathematics, it being felt that one may have proved a mathematical fact without understanding 'why' it is true.

-For some, abduction for Peirce is the process of coming up with a good explanation.
+For some, abduction for Peirce is the creative process of coming up with a good explanation.
 Otherwise, if it is merely a case of assessing a range of existing rival hypotheses as explanations, it may be possible to employ [[Bayesian reasoning]], generally taken to be a form of [[inductive reasoning]].

 ## References

-Wesley Salmon, Four Decades of Scientific Explanation.
+Wesley Salmon (1989) _Four Decades of Scientific Explanation_, University of Pittsburgh Press. {#FourDecades}
-{#FourDecades}

 [[!redirects abduction]]